![]() |

 Consumer and commercial driving trends drive demand.
 The profitability of individual stores depends on competitive pricing, effective merchandising, and the ability to secure high-traffic locations.
 Large companies have advantages in purchasing and finance.
 Small companies can compete effectively by acquiring superior locations or offering specialized merchandise or services.
 The industry is fragmented: the top 50 US companies account for about 40% of industry sales.
 Single-store operators predominate, accounting for more than 60% of all convenience stores, according to the National Association of Convenience Stores (NACS).

-Because c-stores sell gas, food, and other ...
+Because c-stores sell gas, food, and ...

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?